Most Common Scams in Vietnam and How To Avoid

-You should be careful when you go out of the airport where it’s very crowded there and lots of pickpockets wait for their opportunities to make a few bucks from uncareful passenger.
+You should be careful when you go out of the airport where it’s very crowded there and lots of pickpockets wait for their opportunities to make a few bucks from an uncareful passenger.
 When you’re in a crowd, be careful with your watch on hand, purse and telephone in your pocket.
 Local markets and buses are places where pickpockets love to work.
-It’s recommended to keep your stuff in a backpack and stay away from crowd.
+It’s recommended to keep your stuff in a backpack and stay away from the crowd.

 3. Cyclo Scam

 While you are walking or sitting and enjoying some drinks on the street, you may encounter a cyclo driver offering you a ride to a destination or around the city to see some attractions.
-You and he will discuss about the price and you agree with a final price which is a good price.
-You hop on and he ride you, what happens then?
+You and he will discuss the price and you agree with a final price which is a good price.
+You hop on and he rides you, what happens then?
 There are 2 common circumstances could possibly occur:

 - The cyclo driver doesn’t ride you to your wanted destination but to an unknown place from where you don’t know how to go back.
-He will ask you to pay many more or he will leave you there.
+He will ask you to pay any more or he will leave you there.

 - The cyclo driver rides you around and stop at some attractions, then offers to wait for you at these attractions.
-At the end of the riding, he ask you to pay 500,000 VND for “waiting time”
+At the end of the riding, he asks you to pay 500,000 VND for “waiting time”

 4. The Coconut Scam

-This kind of street hawker usually carry his coconut baskets around on their shoulder.
+This kind of street hawker usually carries his coconut baskets around on their shoulder.
 He may target you and friends/family by offering you an opportunity to take a nice photo with his baskets.
-While your group is busy with taking photo and posing, he uses a knife to open as many coconuts as he can.
+While your group is busy with taking photos and posing, he uses a knife to open as many coconuts as he can.
 He will ask you to pay for the opened coconuts with price 150,000 VND ($7) although one coconut usually costs about 10,000 VND.
-Just refuse the attractive offer from coconut seller.
+Just refuse the attractive offer from any coconut seller.